AGNISH13/Automated_E_Commerce_Listing/README.md

 ## Dependencies
 Since the entire project is based on `Python` programming language, it is necessary to have Python installed in the system.
-It is recommended to use Python with version `>=3.6`.
+It is recommended to use Python with version `>=3.7`.
-The Python packages which are in use in this project are  `matplotlib`, `numpy`, `pandas`, `scikit-learn`, `torch` and `torchvision`.
+There are a number of Python packages which are in use in this project.
 All these dependencies can be installed just by the following command line argument
 - pip install `requirements.txt`

 ## Code implementation